bluenigma/counter-automation/readme.md

 Overview
 =====================
 Searches mail inbox for automatic counter notifications from Konica Minolta copiers.
-Valid results are put into a database.
+Intent of this project is to create a copier/printer rental management system.